HISTORIC BRAMWELL PIONEER

-BRAMWELL PIONEER CAPTAIN ISAIAH A. WELCH
+CAPTAIN ISAIAH ARNOLD WELCH

-The town of Welch in McDowell County, WV was named after Captain Welch in 1894.
+The town of Welch in McDowell County, WV was named after Captain Welch.
+Incorporated as city in 1893, it is the county seat of McDowell County.
 Captain Welch is reported to have purchased the strategic site at the confluence of Elkhorn Creek and Tug Fork for $100 and his sorrel mare.
-He died February 15, 1902, in St. Albans, Kanawha County, and his body was returned to Bramwell, WV for burial in Oak Hill Cemetery.
+He was instrumental in founding Welch, WV.

 Captain Isaiah A. Welch Obiturary

-Captain I. A. Welch
+Captain I. A. Welch:

 Capt.
 I.A.
 Welch, one of the pioneers of the Pocahontas Flat Top Coal Field, died at his residence in St. Albans, W.Va., yesterday morning, aged about 73 years.